x1-labs/x1-explorer/README.md

 -   Copy `.env.example` into `.env` & fill out the fields with custom RPC urls \
     from a Solana RPC provider.
-You should not use `https://api.mainnet-beta.solana.com` \
-    or `https://api.devnet.solana.com` or else you will get rate-limited.
-These are public \
-    endpoints not suitable for application development.
-You must set these URLs with \
-    endpoints from your own provider.

 -   `pnpm i` \
     Installs all project dependencies using pnpm package manager.
 This will create a \